spilman6/courses/pages/computer-programming-cpp/getting-started.md

     </div>
 </details>

 The program runs and the console window appears, but it closes immediately.
-This is because Visual Studio is configured add the "Press any key to close this window . . ." line to the end of the program.
+This is because Visual Studio is configured add the "Press any key to close this window..." line to the end of the program.
 This is not a part of the program itself, but rather a feature of Visual Studio.

 I want to control this behavior myself, so I can have the same experience when running the program from the file explorer as I do when running it from Visual Studio.

 Let's change the following setting.

-Go to: `Tools->Options->Debugging` and then uncheck `Automatically close the console when debugging stops`.
+Go to: `Tools->Options->Debugging` and then check `Automatically close the console when debugging stops`.

 ## Writing to the Console